 Spring Equinox is the time when the days are becoming longer and warmer.
 Everything in nature is coming alive.
 A time of growth and fertility, of excitement and joy.
 We feel the renewed energy of nature and are aware that the seeds we have planted are germinating and reaching for the light.
 As the natural world surges into spring, so we step into our own life force and reach out for what we want in ourselves and our lives.

-A festival for friends and for lovers – for joining the male and female energies together and for honouring that union.
+A festival for honouring the union of male and female energies between us and within ourselves.
 Beltane marks the arrival of summer.
 The earth is bursting with growth and our lives are overflowing with the power of their potential.
 Passion, fertility, creativity and sexuality are celebrated.
 It is a special time for clearing out the old and inviting in the new into our lives.
 Traditionally we sing and dance around the maypole and jump bonfires to manifest our dreams and desires.

 The sun is at the height of its power and we celebrate the longest day of the year.
 A time of appreciation for the natural bounty overflowing from our gardens and for reflecting on abundance in our own lives.
 As the wheel turns towards winter we join with others to celebrate light and life.
 This is a wonderful time to enjoy the long summer nights and beautiful sunsets amidst some of the most breathtaking landscapes on the west coast of Scotland.

 This is a time for reconciling opposites, to bring our different aspects into balance: male and female, dark and light, old and young.
 Let’s honour and celebrate our ‘whole self’ and all life.
-Let’s enjoy the abundance of our gardens as we gather in our produce and come together for our ‘Harvest Festival‘ celebrations.
+Let’s enjoy the abundance of our gardens as we gather in our produce and come together to celebrate nature’s bounty.
 With singing, dancing, stories and laughter we honour the changes in Earth energies that take place at this time.

 This is the summer’s end and the beginning of the Celtic New Year.
 A time when the veil between the worlds is at its thinnest.
-A time to remember our loved ones and to honour our ancestors.
-We will be lighting the sacred fires and leaving space for the souls gone from this plane so that they may also enjoy the company of friends and loved ones for stories and singing.
-To celebrate Holloween we often decorate the dining room with Jack-o’-Lanterns, dress up and enjoy trick-or-treating and apple bobbing…
+A time to remember our loved ones and honour our ancestors.
+We will be lighting the sacred fire and leaving space for the souls gone from this plane so that they may also enjoy the company of friends and loved ones for stories and singing.
+To celebrate Samhain, we may carve pumpkins and perhaps apple bobbing.